PennyLaneAI/catalyst/doc/dev/autograph.rst

             return x ** 2
         return x ** 3

-will not be correctly captured by AutoGraph, and instead will be interpreted as
+This will not be correctly captured by AutoGraph, and instead will be interpreted as

 .. code-block:: python